 Am I taking the position of a qualified Colombian English teacher?

-This program is funded by Ministry´s headquarters, not by the individual EIs.
+This program is funded by the Colombian government, not by the individual EIs.
 This means that the budget does not come from the EIs, and does not affect their ability to hire Colombian teachers.
 You are co-teaching with those teachers, not replacing them.

 What are the cultural standards around relationships with people at my EI?